LFMC14/AI/README.md

 # AI
-An repository for AI projects
+A repository for AI projects